pretenderSRG/pretenderSRG/README.md

 _📌 My Projects_

-🔹 [Phone Book](https://github.com/pretenderSRG/contact-book) CRUD App – A simple phone book with HashMap storage and file serialization (WIP)
+🔹 [Phone Book](https://github.com/pretenderSRG/contact-book) CRUD App – A simple phone book, 3 different versions: 1.
+Console program with saving data to a file.
+2. Console interface with saving data to a database 3.
+Web application with a design in the style of the early 2000s :-).
+Postgres database, frontend on Rect, and Backend implemented on Spring.

 🔹 ~~Workout Generator~~ – A web app for creating personalized gym training plans (Coming soon)